2024

 The Thankful Poor

-The Thankful Poor by artist George A. Morton celebrates the legacy of African-American art in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.
+The Thankful Poor emerged from a project curated by master artist George Anthony Morton.
+It was painted by muralists Efrain Herrera and Kien Nguyen.
+The mural celebrates the legacy of African-American art in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.
 Inspired by the iconic painting The Thankful Poor by Henry Ossawa Tanner, this mural is a tribute to dignity, resilience, and community pride.
 Originally debuted in Philadelphia in 1994, Tanner’s masterpiece reshaped perspectives by honoring African-American culture with grace and respect, defying stereotypes of its time.

 In 2024, renowned Atlanta-based artist George A. Morton reimagined Tanner’s vision for Strawberry Mansion.
 Morton, celebrated for his Dutch Old Masters-inspired style, brings a unique depth and artistry to this project.
 His acclaimed journey—captured in the award-winning HBO documentary Master of Light—reflects themes of overcoming adversity, illuminating both his creative prowess and his insights into social justice and intergenerational healing.